 Trichomoniasis, sometimes called trich, is an infection caused by a parasite.
 It’s one of the most common curable sexually transmitted infections (STI).
-About people in the United States have it.
+About

 In women, trichomoniasis can cause: